Daniel-SanchezG/MACLAS/README.md

 **3.[MACLAS model](./MACLAS.ipynb):** This notebook allows the use of the trained model on new data (on binder).

 ---
+* Colab is a suitable option to reproduce the procedures for those who have a google account.
 * Binder Icon launches an **interactive** Jupyter Lab version in your browser that you can navigate and run.      ```Please note that some procedures can be computationally intensive and this may not be the best option to perform them.```
 * Nbviewer links provide an static HTML version of the notebooks.
 * All notebooks and data can also be downloaded directly from this repository.